Penrhys Pilgrimage

 Includes:

-Iain Tweedale, a local guide with expert knowledge of the area will be with the group throughout
+Iain Tweedale / Christine Smith, local guides with expert pilgrimage knowledge will be with the group throughout

 Excludes:

-Travel to Cardiff prior to start of holiday and travel home from Cardiff after end of holiday
+Travel to Cardiff prior to start of trip and travel home from Cardiff after end of holiday

 Travel Insurance (please take out your own travel insurance policy)